The team matters in the world of industrial security.

 Midweek saw a sell-off in cybersecurity stocks, as FireEye, Symantec, Palo Alto Networks, and Check Point share prices dropped as investors reacted to conservative guidance (Investor's Business Daily).

-This CyberWire look back at the Week that Was discusses events affecting Australia, Israel, Democratic Peoples Republic of Korea, Republic of Korea, Russia, United Kingdom, United States, and Uzbekistan.
+Today's issue includes events affecting Australia, Israel, Democratic Peoples Republic of Korea, Republic of Korea, Russia, United Kingdom, United States, and Uzbekistan.

 The CyberWire's weekly Research Saturday podcast is up, featuring a conversation with Jordan Wright, Senior Research and Development Engineer at Duo Security.
 He’s the author of the research report, “Phish in a Barrel,” and he describes his work gathering and examining thousands of phishing kits from around the web.

 If you'd like to suggest a topic we might cover on Research Saturday, drop our Producers an email (firstname.lastname@example.org) and let them know what you'd like to hear about.